pelias/pelias/INSTALL.md

 instructions.
 We are working towards making all the importers have [the same interface](https://github.com/pelias/pelias/issues/255), so the Geonames importer will behave the same as the others soon.

 Depending on how much data you've imported, now may be a good time to grab a coffee.
-Without admin lookup, the fastest speeds you'll see are around 10,000 records per second.
-With admin lookup, expect around 800-2000 inserts per second.
+You can expect around 800-2000 inserts per second.

-The order of imports do not matter.
+The order of imports does not matter.
 Multiple importers can be run in parallel to speed up the setup process.
 Each of our importers operates independent of the data that is already in Elasticsearch.
-So you can, for example, import OSM data without first having imported WOF data.
+For example, you can import OSM data without importing WOF data first.
-However, when turning on admin lookup, the WOF data must be on disk, as it is used during the import process to enrich the data with admin information.
-WOF data does not need to be imported for the admin lookup to work.

 #### Can I run the importers over the existing pelias index?
-At least for openaddresses and Openstreetmap, you have only one option: delete the index completely (perhaps take a snapshot first if you want to save it), recreate the index, and reload all the data.
+At least for OpenAddresses and Openstreetmap, you have only one option: delete the index completely (perhaps take a snapshot first if you want to save it), recreate the index, and reload all the data.

-### Install Libpostal (optional, but recommended)
+### Install Libpostal

 Pelias is now able to use the [libpostal](https://github.com/openvenues/libpostal) address parser, which greatly increases the quality of search results.
 Libpostal must be installed on the machines